Are you layering your Google audience targeting?

 - Custom Affinity Audiences – Same concept here, but this option allows advertisers to give Google a list of keywords or websites relevant to your audience, and Google will create a theme or category for you.

 - In-Market Audiences – This targeting is aimed at reaching consumers who are getting ready to make a purchase, based on an analysis of intent signals such as recent search queries and website browsing activity.
-It differs from affinity audiences because rather than focusing on someone who regularly researches a certain topic, it pulls information who takes a sudden interest in that topic, signaling buying intent.
+It differs from affinity audiences because rather than focusing on someone who regularly researches a certain topic, it pulls information from those who take a sudden interest in a specific topic, signaling an intent to buy.

 - Life Event Targeting – This method gives advertisers a way to target users just before or after certain big life events take place.
 Note that this targeting is only available for video and Gmail ads.
 As of now, those events include: